 5. The costs of modern customer data platforms and integration hubs (an enabler for these co-management approaches) continue to fall, and accessibility/ usability is much improved

 6. Costs of designing, deploying and managing data protection compliance are massive and will continue to grow under the current model

 7. The Covid 19 pandemic has massively shaken up thinking around and knowledge of personal data management in the wider population – capabilities such as QR codes, test and vaccine credentials and digital wallets are now broadly understood.

 8. Progressive regulations, such as the upcoming EU Data Governance Act are laying the regulatory foundations for advanced data sharing practices (of which data co-management is one)

 As to how this eco-system will emerge… It is likely that the greatest area of alignment that could drive adoption will be around customer-supplier relationships around significant data generating assets, products and services.
 That is to say, the sweet spots for data co-management between customer and supplier are likely to be in customer-service scenarios within the context of existing relationships and in relation to products/ services that have data components (or better still multiple data components).
-For example, cars and their ever-extending telematics capabilities; pensions or investments with constantly updating valuations, properties with their many and varied components, all with warranties, bills, contracts and service issues, travel/ trips with multiple components, and computing devices with their multiple, often opaque data feeds.
+For example, cars and their ever-extending telematics capabilities; pensions or investments with constantly updating valuations, other financial products such as mortgages, properties with their many and varied components, all with warranties, bills, contracts and service issues, travel/ trips with multiple components, and computing devices with their multiple, often opaque data feeds.